SIGANN/LAW-XX-2026/README.md

 # LAW XX Website (Pelican)

 This repository hosts the sources for the 20th Linguistic Annotation Workshop website.
-It mirrors the Pelican + AsciiDoc toolchain from `lgessler/` so we can reuse the same theme, plugins, and deployment workflow.

 ## Project layout